TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 The following exceptions are kept for compatibility with previous versions;
-starting from Python 3.3, they are aliases of :exc:`OSError`.
+starting kutoka Python 3.3, they are aliases of :exc:`OSError`.

 .. exception:: EnvironmentError